Skwiix - Musical-Info-Advice-Support

 • Affordable – cheaper than a traditional instrument.

-The longer-term choice between a trumpet and cornet is down to your own personal musical taste.
-If you like rousing orchestral works or a bit of Big Band then the trumpet will always be your best option, but if you prefer the distinctive sound of a good old traditional Brass Band then the cornet is the one for you.
-It is worth noting that it doesn’t have to be an either / or choice, many top players will be proficient on both, although generally they will have one that is their primary instrument.
+The longer-term choice between a Trumpet and Cornet depends on your musical taste.
+Suppose you like rousing orchestral works or a bit of Big Band.
+In that case, the Trumpet will always be your best option, but if you prefer the distinctive sound of a good old traditional Brass Band, then the Cornet is the one for you.
+It is worth noting that it doesn't have to be an either/or choice; many top players will be proficient in both, although generally, they will have one as their primary instrument.

 Selecting an instrument

-• The level of your commitment to play the instrument
+• The level of your commitment to playing the instrument

-• How much time you want to spend rehearsing playing the instrument
+• How much time do you want to spend rehearsing playing the instrument

-• How much money you wish to spend on the instrument
+• How much money do you wish to spend on the instrument

-• The styles and genres you wish to play
+• The styles and genres you want to play

 • The instrument type that best suits you

-How much you can spend on the quality of the instrument you get is wide ranging.
-You can get a simple good working used instrument that is fully sufficient for your purposes or a new expensive instrument that may not necessarily be fit for your purposes.
+How much you can spend on the quality of the instrument you get is wide-ranging.
+You can get a simple, good, working, used instrument entirely sufficient for your purposes or a new expensive instrument that may not fit your purposes.

-You should always seek help before you buy an instrument to know whether the quality of what you’re getting is worth the price.
-Soliciting the help of a Trumpet, teacher, a friend or someone who plays the instrument to go with you to test, feel, check the instrument before buying is always recommended.
-Where possible, it makes sense to check if you can lend a used instrument from the music school and buy later, lease or rent a new instrument from the music shop which can be bought later.
+You should always seek help before you buy an instrument to know whether the quality of what you're getting is worth the price.
+Soliciting the help of a Trumpet, teacher, a friend or someone who plays the instrument to go with you to test, feel, and check the instrument before buying - is recommended.
+Where possible, it makes sense to check if you can lend a used instrument from the music school, buy it later, lease or rent a new one from the music shop, and then buy it later.

-Do not rush the decision to get your instrument, take your time to ensure that you get the right thing.
-You can for example ask if you can take an instrument home for a day’s try out based on prior arrangement/agreement with the shop before making your decision.
+Do not rush to get your instrument; ensure you get the right thing.
+You can, for example, ask if you can take an instrument home for a day's tryout based on a prior arrangement/agreement with the shop before making your decision.

-If the dealer hasn't got the type of instrument you want, you should ask him to show you the ones they have that is within your budget range to try out.
-Off course be aware that the professional Trumpet will differ from the student's Trumpet both in terms of quality and cost.
+If the dealer hasn't got the type of instrument you want, you should ask him to show you the ones they have that are within your budget range to try out.
+Off course, be aware that the professional Trumpet will differ from the student's in terms of quality and cost.

-To ensure you are buying an instrument fit for purpose carefully check if anything broken, scratched or cracked on your selected instrument before you buy.
+To ensure you are buying an instrument fit for purpose, carefully check if anything is broken, scratched or cracked on your selected instrument before you buy.
 You do this by checking if

-1. All the tuning slides, valve pistons and valve slides have no problems on them
+1. All the tuning slides, valve pistons and valve slides have no problems with them

 2. See if any screws on the instrument shake or are all firm